otavlna/fullstack-exercise/solution.md

 - I only implemented REST API, because GraphQL wouldn't bring many benefits with an API of this small size.
 If I were to implement GraphQL as well, I would configure @nestjs/graphql with @nestjs/apollo driver and use code the first approach, as defined in Nest.js docs.
 For larger apps that often need data pagination/filtering/sorting, I would use the Nestjs-query library which does just that.

 ## Frontend

+- Delete selected articles function in admin list view deletes articles by sending one http request per article.
+In a real app there should be a new endpoint for bulk delete.